Travel Policies and Procedures

 All requests for reimbursements of travel related expenses must be submitted on properly completed College forms.

 The use of a personal automobile is discouraged, except for regional travel.
 (For regional travel beyond 100 miles in a 24 hour period, it is generally more cost effective to use a rental car rather than your personal vehicle.)
-Personal vehicle travel shall be reimbursed at a stated IRS rate in effect at the time of travel.
-Normally, the College adopts the IRS standard reimbursement rate for personal auto use, for fuel, insurance, depreciation, and any other costs of usage.
+Personal vehicle travel shall be reimbursed at a rate of 24¢ per mile.
 Parking and tolls should be itemized separately and receipts should be included.
 Reimbursement should not exceed the cost of commercial transportation, where available.
 For two or more persons traveling together in the same vehicle, only one person will be reimbursed for mileage.